dgrah50/rx-trader/README.md

 ```
 If a venue lacks credentials, a mock adapter is used for that venue while everything else stays live.

+### Demo (multi-strategy)
+`rx env:demo --dashboard` seeds SQLite, hydrates `STRATEGIES` with the BTC momentum + Binance/Hyperliquid arbitrage pair, bootstraps the trader, launches the dashboard dev server, and wires the mock balance provider.
+The new **Strategy Mixer** in the dashboard lets you switch between strategies (or view “All”), filter positions/orders, and watch aggregated signals/intents/orders/fills/rejects plus last-activity timestamps per strategy.

 --

 ## Backtests and Benchmarks